 A blueprint for success

 In stark contrast to the NBA, the race to enter the NFL playoffs is often decided as late as week 17.
-Last year, as we went into week 14 of the NFL regular season, a total of 21 out of 32 teams were still in the hunt for a place in the playoffs, and only the Dallas Cowboys had already clinched a spot.
-Every game that was played that weekend had significant playoff implications, and it made for must-watch viewing.
-Similarly, in Major League Baseball, a sport which, like the NBA, comes with a vast inventory of games, the playoff chase often remains compelling right down the stretch.
-After playing a total of 162 games, it’s not uncommon for MLB teams to win their division (and secure a playoff position) by only 2, 3, or 4 games – or a single series, in other words.
+Last year, as we went into week 14 of the NFL regular season, a total of 21 out of 32 teams were still in the hunt for a place in the playoffs.
+Only the Dallas Cowboys had already clinched a spot.
+Every game played that weekend had significant playoff implications, and it made for must-watch viewing.
+Similarly, in Major League Baseball where the playoff chase often remains compelling right down the stretch.
+After playing a total of 162 games, it’s not uncommon for MLB teams to win their division by only 2, 3, or 4 games.
+A single series, in other words.

 The reason both the NFL and MLB can put on compelling regular season schedules is because of their the use of divisions.
-In both sports, playoff entry is guaranteed by winning a division, and teams can have a second bite at the cherry by fighting for a wild-card spot.
-This can, of course, be unfair, like in 2014 when the Carolina Panthers made be playoffs after finishing 7-8-1, while the 10-6 Philadelphia Eagles were left stood on the outside looking in.
-But it’s the prospect of precisely that kind of injustice that makes the NFL so intriguing, and not to mention urgent: Teams will do anything and everything they can to ensure they capture their division crown.
+In both sports, playoff entry is guaranteed by divisional success, and teams can have a second bite at the cherry by fighting for a wild-card spot.
+At times, this can, of course, be unfair.
+For instance, in 2014 the Carolina Panthers made be playoffs after finishing 7-8-1, while the 10-6 Philadelphia Eagles were left stood on the outside looking in.
+But it’s the prospect of precisely that kind of injustice that makes the NFL so intriguing.
+And not to mention urgent.
+Teams will do anything and everything they can to ensure they capture their division crown.
 Anything and Everything.

 Divisions are sadly something from which the NBA has distanced itself.
-Where they were once used to determine seeding, they now occupy a status of total irrelevancy in the structure of the NBA.
+Where they were once used to determine seeding, they now occupy a status of total irrelevancy.
 But let’s suppose for a moment that we not only re-introduced divisions, but actually used them to determine playoff entry.
-What if, in other words, the NBA chopped its post-season down from 16 teams to 12, with the winner of each division gaining an automatic playoff spot, and two best non-division winners in each conference receiving a wild-card berth?
-And what if we made the two wild-card teams contest a single win-or-go-home play-in game, and in the process, injected a little March Madness-style drama into the professional game?
+Suppose the NBA chopped its post-season down from 16 teams to 12.
+The winner of each division could be given an automatic playoff spot, and two best non-division winners in each conference could receive a wild-card berth?
+And what if we made the two wild-card teams contest a single win-or-go-home play-in game?
+Wouldn’t this injected a little March Madness-style drama into the professional game?

 The 2016-17 NBA season with divisions

-Right now, the San Antonio Spurs and Houston Rockets would be locked in a compelling battle for the Southwest division, with the loser forced hang their hopes on a wild card entry.
-Similarly, the Celtics and the Raptors would be slugging it out in a closely fought contest for the Atlantic division crown, while the Thunder would be within touching distance of the Jazz in the Northwest.
-Crucially, despite being within only a couple of games of each other, both the Jazz and the Thunder would be aware that losing the division race would likely be fatal due to the superior overall records of the Clippers and the Rockets.
+Under this system, the current NBA season would be full of urgency.
+The San Antonio Spurs and Houston Rockets would be locked in a high stakes battle for the Southwest division.
+The winner would be set, while the loser would be forced hang their hopes on a wild card entry.
+Similarly, the Celtics and Raptors would be slugging it out in a closely fought contest for the Atlantic division crown.
+Perhaps even more intriguingly, the Thunder would be within touching distance of the Jazz in the Northwest.
+High-stakes indeed: Both teams would be aware that losing the division race would likely be fatal due to the superior overall records of the Clippers and the Rockets.

 If the NBA wants to justify its 9 year, $24 billion TV deal, it needs to fix the regular season, and it needs to act soon.
 In order to give the fans something meaningful to watch in the winter and spring, the Association can look to the NFL and MLB where divisional success determines the trajectory of a team.
 By attaching a playoff berth to a division title, the NBA could heighten the urgency of the regular season and ensure teams are incentivised to start their best players whenever possible.
 If the NBA is going to reward failure through the draft, it shouldn’t reward mediocrity through the playoffs.